 Besides, you have systems based upon irrational fears that something might happen, rather then having open and dynamic systems in place to judge an individual based upon context rather then following a protocol.
 Appropriately judging oneself, let alone another person, requires high amounts of intelligence, and if that intelligence is not in place by the authorities who can enforce such powers like imprisoning me, then you create potential rebellion and prison break series!

 How can you ever expect a free bird like myself to stay here any longer then that I desire? (written in past tense now) Not only is my domain of freedom violated, also my domain of health is violated because they can enforce you pharmaceutical drugs based upon a diagnose which is based upon suspicions, not facts.
-Therefore, I can generalize that we live in a time and age in which freedoms are getting less, and that it is even possible to imprison a person like myself based upon false acquisitions by the state, or rather the individuals who think they have the authority to do that.
+Therefore, I can generalise that we live in a time and age in which freedoms are getting less, and that it is even possible to imprison a person like myself based upon false acquisitions by the state, or rather the individuals who think they have the authority to do that.
 What it does, is that it creates damage.
 The violation of freedom based upon false acquisitions and irrational fears is one thing, the other thing is the use of coercion and force to drug people into pharmaceutical zombies.
 Aren’t we aware that most big pharma is just a gigantic business model?
 How ignorant of the people to continue investing in such a model, even when such individuals are aware of it.
-(I have changed my opinion here slightly since the meds do work to guide people with similar health challenges, however, it could very well be that the negative side effects outweighs the short term advantages.
+(I have changed my opinion here slightly since the meds do work to guide people with similar health challenges, however, it could very well be that the negative side effects outweighs the short term advantages greatly.

-Really, the first few days I have been living as a ‘gorilla’ (wait until these marvelous beasts gain consciousness) here, because my domain of freedom was violated.
+Really, the first few days I have been living as a ‘gorilla’ (wait until these marvellous beasts gain consciousness) here, because my domain of freedom was violated.
 Off course, it is not a smart idea to imprison a person like myself based upon the rational described above.
 And I can say that acting out my gorilla sub-personality did not help in getting free earlier!
 It is much smarter to be diplomatic about it, all though, that is easy to say, harder to do.
 We are still part animal, part human.

 To be honest, I am really not impressed by how The Netherlands is coping with the people who are struggling with mental disease.
 Again, a real shaman/doctor would look very different to a person with a mental disease.
 As I have been sharing on this website before, one has to have the abstraction level to think in systems if you really want to make a sustainable transformation, could that be health or finances.
 One has to have the helicopter view, and then zoom in to work at root cause level.
 Even this mindset is what is lacking in one of the government funded mental health institutes I am currently at. (it is easy to give critique though, my current health-plan is much more smoothly orchestrated)